WANDEX/The-Matrix-Shell/README.md

 To place windows with such titles on predefined monitors.

-## After building and installing of patched slock & creating matrixlock they all could be used together.
+## After installing of patched slock & creating matrixlock:
 Make sure that **slock, matrix, matrixlock** files are added to your `$PATH`.
 And can be used independently.

 ##### Now you can lock your screen using this simple command: